GROUP19ATM/ATM/README.md

 This project is a simple mimic of ATM system

-## Some working screenshots of the project
+## Screenshots of different operations that this ATM can perform

 I. Login page